jbrubake/msgdrop/README.md

 `msgdrop recv`

-Read all messages, decrypting with your default key.
+Read unread messages, decrypting with your default key.

+`msgdrop recv -a`

+Read all messages, using your default key to decrypt.

 `msgdrop recv -k foo`

-Read all messages sent to `foo`, decrypting with your the `foo` key.
+Read unread messages sent to `foo`, decrypting with your the `foo` key.

 # Encryption